er-ri/fscraper/README.md

 ```

 ## Contribution
-Any suggestions for improvement or contribution to this project are appreciated!
+Any suggestions for improvement or contribution to this project are appreciated.

 ## Disclaimer
 The project is for informational and educational purposes only.
 The author assumes no responsibility or liability for any errors in the content of this project.